olasmart18/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory script will create my_first_directory in to tmp directory

 7-movethatfile script will move a file into another directory

+8-firtdelete script will delete the file in the directory